AlexLittlejohn/Ducks/README.md

 import Ducks
 ```

-Start by creating a state to represent your app.
-In this example we will create a todo list .

 Let’s begin by creating our TodosState.
 This is the representation of our apps current state as it holds the list of ToDo models.

 ```swift